 Will we still have access to the libraries and other campus resources?

-FSU Libraries will begin offering limited access to print materials; see the website for the most up-to-date information: https://www.lib.fsu.edu/.
+FSU Libraries are open; see the website for the most up-to-date information: https://www.lib.fsu.edu/

 I'm working on grant applications.
 Are there any changes in how Sponsored Research or the Research Foundation is operating?

 These offices are operating at full capacity.

 Should my graduate student RA still come to work?

 Graduate Assistants are considered students first and should follow guidelines for all students.
 However, labs are currently allowed to operate at 25 percent as long as social distancing can be maintained.

 What if graduate research assistants have to self-quarantine or isolate because of travel?
 How will they do their jobs?